golang/proposal/design/go2draft-type-parameters.md

 channel types that are identical ignoring channel direction, or if their underlying types are equivalent.
-It's OK to permit types to not be identical during type inference, because we will still check the constraints if inference succeeds.
+It's OK to permit types to not be identical during type inference, because we will still check the constraints if inference succeeds, and we will still check that the function arguments are assignable to the inferred types.

 For example, if `T1` and `T2` are type parameters, `[]map[int]bool` can be unified with any of the following: